 PicMonkey and Pablo are two additional options to consider for image creation.
 Many programs are available for purchase that will also allow you to create images of different sizes and dimensions.

 One thing to remember when creating any image, whether with a picture or words, you don’t want your file size to be too large.
 Having a large file will result in slower website downloading for the viewer.

-As you continue to grow your blog following you will find that your readers will want to promote the content they resonate with.
-Taking steps to create an image that will help identify your content more quickly on social as well as draw readers’ eyes to your words will help your audience growth while telling website crawlers how to read your content more easily.
+As you continue to grow your blog following, you will find that your readers will want to promote the content they resonate with.
+Taking steps to create an image that will help identify your content more quickly on social as well as draw readers’ eyes to your words will help your audience grow while telling website crawlers how to read your content more easily.
 It may take some time to create a great, properly cited image, but it’s worth it in the long run as you strive to develop excellent blog content.

 Do you have a favorite image site that wasn’t mentioned?
-Let us know, we are always looking for the best tools to use!
+Let us know.
+We are always looking for the best tools to use!